Collaboration Equilibrium in Federated Learning: Experiments

-\paragraph{UCI adult data} \emph{adult} contains more than 40000 adult records and the task is to predict whether an individual earns more than 50K/year given other features (e.g., age, gender, education, etc.).
-Following the setting in~\cite{li2019fair,mohri2019agnostic}, we split the data set into two clients.
+\textbf{UCI adult data} UCI \emph{adult} is a public dataset~\citep{kohavi1996scaling}, which contains more than 40000 adult records and the task is to predict whether an individual earns more than 50K/year given other features (e.g., age, gender, education, etc.).
+Following the setting in~\citep{li2019fair,mohri2019agnostic}, we split the data set into two clients.
 One is PhD client ($I^{1}$) in which all individuals are PhDs and the other is non-PhD client ($I^{0}$).
-In this experiment, we implement SPO on this data set and compare the performance with existing relevant methods AFL \cite{mohri2019agnostic} and q-FFL \cite{li2019fair}\footnote{The results of baselines are from~\cite{li2019fair}}.
+We implement SPO on this data set.
+Specifically, we construct the hypernetwork using a 1-layer hidden MLP.
+The target network is a Logistic Regression model as in ~\citep{li2019fair,mohri2019agnostic}.
+We split 83\% training data for learning the PF and the remaining 17\% training data for determining the optimal vector $\bm{d}$.
+We compare the performance with existing relevant methods AFL \citep{mohri2019agnostic} and q-FFL \citep{li2019fair}\footnote{The results of baselines are from~\citep{li2019fair}}.

 The two clients $I^{0}$ and $I^{1}$ have different data distribution and non-PhD client has more than 30000 samples while PhD client has about 500 samples.
-From Table \ref{table:adult}, SPO achieves a higher accuracy compared to baselines especially on PhD clients (77.0). non-PhD client achieves an optimal accuracy (83.5) by local training.
-Therefore, PhD client improves its performance by collaborating with non-PhD client while the performance of non-PhD client declines.
-The benefit graph is shown in the top of Figure \ref{fig:syn-equ} (b).
+From Table \ref{table:adult}, PhD client improves its performance by collaborating with non-PhD client.
+However, non-PhD client achieves an optimal accuracy (83.5) by local training, so non-PhD will not be willing to collaborate with non-PhD client.
+Therefore, the benefit graph is shown at the top of Figure \ref{fig:syn-equ} (b).
 The CE is non-collaboration as in the bottom of Figure \ref{fig:syn-equ} (b) and the model of both clients in the CE are trained individually.

+Compared with prior methods, SPO achieves higher performance on both clients in Table~\ref{table:adult} especially on PhD client (77.0), which verifies its superiority on the learning of personalized models.